DEFECTCHECKER: Automated Smart Contract Defect Detection by Analyzing EVM Bytecode

 {\bf Ethereum Virtual Machine (EVM).} To deploy a smart contract to Ethereum, its source code needs to be compiled to bytecode and stored on the blockchain.
 EVM is a stack-based machine; when a transaction needs to be executed, EVM will first split bytecode into bytes; each byte represents a unique instruction called opcode.
 There are 140 unique opcodes by April 2019~\cite{Ethereum_yellow_paper}, and each opcode is represented by a hexadecimal number~\cite{Ethereum_yellow_paper}.
 EVM uses these opcodes to execute the task.
 For example, consider a bytecode 0x6070604001.
 EVM first splits this bytecode into bytes (0x60, 0x70, 0x60, 0x40, 0x01), and execute the first byte 0x60, which refers to opcode \textit{PUSH1}. \textit{PUSH1} pushes one byte data to EVM stack.
 Therefore, 0x70 is pushed to the stack.
 Then, EVM reads the next 0x60 and push 0x40 into the stack.
 Finally, EVM executes 0x01, which refers to opcode \textit{ADD}. \textit{ADD} obtains the next two values from the top of the stack, i.e., 0x70 and 0x40, and put their sum (B0), a hex result into the stack.

 {\bf EVM Bytecode v.s.
 JVM Bytecode in Control Flow Analysis.} Control flow analysis methods have been widely used in other stack-based machines, e.g., JVM~\cite{soot}.
 However, there are many differences in analyzing the control flow of Java bytecode and EVM bytecode.
-These differences increase some new challenges in analyzing EVM bytecode.
-We highlight the difference between EVM bytecode analyze method we used in this paper and JVM bytecode, which includes: (1) JVM bytecode has a fixed stack depth under different control-flow paths.
+These differences present some new challenges in analyzing EVM bytecode.
+We highlight the key differences between EVM bytecode analysis method we used in this paper and JVM bytecode analysis.
+These include:

+(1) JVM bytecode has a fixed stack depth under different control-flow paths.